guraysenova/Create-Classes/README.md

 # Create-Classes

- A tool that lets you create number of script assets.
+A Unity tool that lets you create number of script assets.

 Supported Unity Versions : 2019.1+